 Airports in the Netherlands

-The Netherlands is a small country, yet it does have more than one airport.
+The Netherlands is a small country, but it does have more than one airport.
 You have probably heard of Schiphol, one of Europe’s biggest airports.
-But this is not the country’s only civil airport - the Netherlands is home to five civil airports of note: Schiphol, Rotterdam The Hague Airport, Groningen Airport Eelde, Eindhoven Airport and Maastricht Aachen Airport.
+But the Netherlands is also home to five civil airports of note: Schiphol, Rotterdam The Hague Airport, Groningen Airport Eelde, Eindhoven Airport and Maastricht Aachen Airport.
+Learn more about these and other airports in the Netherlands.

 Amsterdam Airport Schiphol

-Located in the province of North Holland and the Haarlemmermeer municipality, Amsterdam Airport Schiphol (IATA: AMS, ICAO: EHAM), often just called Schiphol, started out as a military airport in 1916.
-Technically, it lies on the bottom of Haarlemmer Lake near Amsterdam, which was drained in 1852.
-Schiphol is the oldest airport to occupy the same location (of course, expansions were made).
+Located in the province of North Holland and the Haarlemmermeer municipality, Amsterdam Airport Schiphol, often just called Schiphol, started out as a military airport in 1916.
+Technically, it lies on the bottom of Haarlemmer Lake, which was drained in 1852.
+Schiphol is the oldest airport in the Netherlands to occupy the same location, near Amsterdam (of course, expansions have been made over time).

 Short history of Amsterdam Airport Schiphol

-In 1919, after WWI, when cargo flights and even passenger flights started to become popular, Albert Plesman founded the Koninklijke Luchtvaart Maatschappij voor Nederland en Koloniën N.V. (later KLM) in 1919.
-On May 17, 1920, Schiphol no longer served as a military airport, as the first KLM flight took place that day from London to Amsterdam.
-That year, 440 passengers travelled through Schiphol.
+In 1919, after WWI, when cargo flights and even passenger flights started to become popular, Albert Plesman founded the Koninklijke Luchtvaart Maatschappij voor Nederland en Koloniën N.V. (later KLM).
+On May 17, 1920, the first KLM flight took place from London to Amsterdam.
+That year, a grand total of 440 passengers travelled through Schiphol.

-Nowadays, over 70 million passengers with over 50 million items of baggage use Schiphol to travel to and from 330+ direct destinations worldwide, culminating in approximately 496.000+ take-offs and landings each year.
+As of 2025, around 69 million passengers with over 50 million items of baggage travel through Schiphol each year.
+They head to and from 330+ direct destinations worldwide, with around 1.240 flights taking off and landing at Schiphol each year.

 Major airlines at Amsterdam Airport Schiphol